Finding Aids

 Biographical History

-Charles Evan Hughes (1862-1948) was an American lawyer and politician who served as Governor of New York, U.S. Secretary of State, and Chief Justice of the Supreme Court.
+Charles Evans Hughes (1862-1948) was an American lawyer and politician who served as Governor of New York, U.S. Secretary of State, and Chief Justice of the Supreme Court.

 Hughes established himself politically by leading investigations into corporate corruption and the insurance industry.
 In 1906 he was elected Governor of New York.
 Four years later, President William Howard Taft appointed Hughes to the United States Supreme Court.
 Hughes left his Associate Justice position to run on the Republican nomination for President of the United States in 1916, but lost to Woodrow Wilson.
 After a few years in private practice, Hughes served as Secretary of State from 1921 to 1925 under Presidents Warren G. Harding and Calvin Coolidge.
 During his tenure, Hughes focused on various international efforts to avert another great war.